ikerl/giltzarrapo/README.md

 g.readPlain('file.txt')
-g.encrypt('AES passwd', 'RSA pubkey file', selected_block = 32,    #None by default, so a random one is selected.
-Any integer smaller than len(g.blocks) can be used fast = True,            #True by default, but it can be disabled try_max = 10            #10 by default.
-This option specifies how many random blocks to check in order to select the highest entropy one
+g.encrypt('AES passwd', 'RSA pubkey file', selected_block = 32,    #None by default.
+This option specifies the index of the block to encrypt with RSA.
+Any integer smaller than len(g.blocks) can be used fast = True,            #True by default.
+It can be disabled try_max = 10            #10 by default.
+This option specifies how many random blocks to check in order to select the one with the highest entropy
 )
-g.save('file.txt.enc', authfile = 'file.auth')    #Authfile can be used with fast at False, but allowing a fast decrypt if that file is provided
+g.save('file.txt.enc', authfile = 'file.auth')    #Authfile can be used with fast at False allowing a fast decrypt if that file is provided

 g.readEncrypted('file.txt.enc', authfile = 'file.auth')   #Authfile can be provided while reading the encrypted file g.decrypt('AES passwd', 'RSA privkey file', 'privkey passphrase', selected_block = 32)    #None by default.
-Specifying the block makes the decryption faster, but it must be the block used in encryption g.save('file.txt.dec')
+Specifying the block makes the decryption faster, but it must be the block used during the encryption g.save('file.txt.dec')
 ```
 Check the encrypt and decrypt scripts for more detailed examples.